Skip to main content

 Control the table query with the dropdown

-4. Preview, Deploy, and Share your internal app
+4. Preview, deploy, and share your app

 You are now ready to preview and deploy your first internal tool.